Nullcorps/woocommerce-gateway-bitcoin/README.md

 * ~~Fix hard-coded log level (respect settings)~~
 * ~~WooCommerce Blocks checkout~~
 * Unpaid order expiry
-* 100% WPCS and PhpStan
+* 100% WPCS and PhpStan.
+JS + CSS linting.
 * Update screenshots + use mobile view for customer screenshots
 * Webpack build in GitHub Actions

 ### v2.0+

 * Show transactions in meta box on order page
-* GitHub Actions for E2E tests
 * Zero-conf payments for virtual products (mempool).
 To avoid the threat of fraud where the fee is low-balled, only accept zero-conf transactions whose fees are above recent expected range
+* GitHub Actions for E2E tests
 * Run contract tests to find what currencies are supported by the Exchange_Rate APIs
 * Remove 'required' setting on checkout billing fields
 * API round-robin and failover
 * Partial payment email
 * Tor
 * Units: Add mbtc as well as sats etc. (to match default Electrum display settings)
+* Add: change payment method button below payment details, if a customer accidentally chooses/changes their mind
+* Read the issues and requests of other Bitcoin gateways

 ## How You Can Help